 by Nancy Armitage

 With all the information I do have on the Huntington Family, I have little information on the Huntington Family & England.
-But, I will share with you, my “Huntington Family Timeline” I put together.
+But, I will share with you, my “Huntington Family Timeline” I put together during my Huntington research.
 Note: I’m only included the Huntington luxury steamships that had any to do with England.
 This blog does solve some of the missing puzzle pieces of the Huntington’s life in England.
 I’ve included a Arabella Letter, travel information on the grand ships, & where the Huntingtons stayed while traveling in England.
-I am writing about Collis P. Huntington & his wife, Arabella D. Huntington, Collis’ nephew: Henry Edwards Huntington (who also was married to Arabella from 1913-1924), & Arabella’s son: Archer M. Huntington.
+I am writing about Collis P. Huntington & his wife, Arabella D. Huntington, & Collis’ nephew: Henry “Edwards” Huntington (who also was married to Arabella from 1913-1924), & Arabella’s son: Archer M. Huntington.

 Answers to questions of the Huntington’s & England:

 When did the Huntington’s go to London?
-Almost annually the Huntington Family traveled to London, France, Italy, & Europe.
+Almost annually the Huntington Family traveled to Europe: London, and Paris France, & Italy.
 Almost every year, the Huntington Family traveled by grand ships (usually Cunard ships) to London, England in the 1880’s, 1890’s, 1900’s, & 1920’s.
+This was Collis & Arabella D. Huntington with Clara Huntington his niece/daughter (who became Princess Clara Hatzfelt, his niece Carrie Huntington, Archer M. Huntington & a entourage of up to 8 servants (usually 2 Butlers, Gentlemen’s valet, Maids, Ladies Maids, Chauffeurs, sometimes a Cook, etc.)

 Who was Princess Clara von Hatzfeldt?
-She was Clara Huntington Hatzfelt von Wittenburg (Collis’ adopted daughter- she was actually Collis’ niece: Clara Prentice Huntington).
-She went on many trips with Collis Huntington Family.
+She was Clara Huntington Hatzfelt von Wittenburg (Collis’ adopted daughter).
+She was actually Collis’ niece: Clara Prentice Huntington.
+She went on many European trips with Collis Huntington Family.
+She fell in love & married a German prince, named Prince Francis von Hatzfeldt von Wittenburg.

 Where did Collis & Arabella Huntington stay when visiting London, England?
 Brown’s Hotel, London, England.
 There is a Arabella Letter written on Brown’s Hotel Stationary, London.
 (See below)

 Did the Huntington family stay with Princess Clara & Prince Francis von Hatzfeldt?
-It is highly likely that the C. P. Huntingtons (Collis & Arabella) stayed with the Prince & Princess Hatzfeldt either in London or “Draycot” or Draycott Manor in Windsor, England.
+It is highly likely that the C. P. Huntingtons (Collis & Arabella) stayed with the Prince & Princess Hatzfeldt; either at the Hatzfeldt London manor or “Draycot” or Draycott Manor in Windsor, England.
 The Huntingtons were close family to Princess Clara, (Collis was her adopted father after her own father died).
 When Princess Clara von Hatzfeldt came to America she always stayed with the Collis Huntingtons and later in 1913 the Henry Huntingtons.
+Usually for 1 month at a time with a great entourage.

 Where did the Prince & Princess von Hatzfeldt live? in London & they also a country house called “Draycot or Draycott Manor” in Windsor, England.